nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Grab the Screwy Dress on the right of the Plaza, go back to the save sphere for a safety save.

 #### Miguel (2047/6)
+Reminder to make a Savestate here for Practice Purposes

 **Note:** Count 1500 damage or else MeteorShower will ensue.
 Get Diminish out before HolyDragonSword.